 Mina focused on the pan.
 “I threw them out.”

 Say, what?
-I paid for that stuff and needed it.
-I glanced at my guns but decided I could take it slower.
+I paid for that stuff.
+I glanced at my guns but decided I could take things slower.
 “Because?”

 “They ran on electricity.
 They could contain trackers or microphones.”